Research Resilience Initiatives

 Requirements of Awardees:

-- Coordination and use of local or central proposal development and management resources (to include ‘red team’ reviews) is strongly encouraged to enhance the quality of proposal submissions to external funders.
+- During the award period, teams are expected to coordinate with and utilize local or central proposal development and management resources (to include ‘red team’ reviews) to enhance the quality of external proposal submissions.

 Review Process: